Onkar2102/ToxSearch/README.md

 ## Abstract

 Large Language Models remain vulnerable to adversarial prompts that elicit toxic content even after safety alignment.
-We present a black-box evolutionary framework that stress-tests model safety by evolving prompts in a synchronous, steady-state $(\mu+\lambda)$ loop.
+We present a black-box evolutionary framework that tests model safety by evolving prompts in a synchronous, steady-state $(\mu+\lambda)$ loop.
 The system employs a diverse operator suite, including lexical substitutions, negation, back-translation, paraphrasing, and two semantic crossover operators, while a moderation oracle provides fitness guidance.
-Under a fixed budget, engineered lexical operators consistently drive population improvement and outperform a few-shot global rewrite operator on budget-normalized progress and average gain.
-Operator-level analysis reveals significant heterogeneity, as lexical edits provide the best yield-variance trade-off, semantic-similarity crossover acts as a precise low-throughput inserter, and global rewrites exhibit high variance with elevated refusal costs.
-Using elite prompts evolved on LLaMA~3.1~8B, we observe practically meaningful cross-model transfer, where retention is strongest within the LLaMA family and attenuates across architectures and alignment regimes.
-These results indicate that small, controllable perturbations serve as reliable vehicles for systematic red-teaming and that defenses should anticipate cross-model prompt reuse rather than focusing solely on single-model hardening.
+Under a fixed generation budget, a few-shot global rewrite operator achieves the highest progress \emph{per evaluated prompt} but plateaus at substantially lower best-of-run toxicity than our engineered lexical operators, which more reliably push populations toward high-toxicity regimes.
+Operator-level analysis reveals significant heterogeneity, as lexical substitutions offer the best yield–variance trade-off, semantic-similarity crossover acts as a precise low-throughput inserter, and global rewrites exhibit high variance with elevated refusal costs.
+Using elite prompts evolved on LLaMA~3.1~8B, we observe practically meaningful but attenuated cross-model transfer.
+Toxicity drops by roughly half on most targets, with smaller LLaMA~3.2 variants showing the strongest resistance and some cross-architecture models (e.g., Qwen and Mistral) retaining higher toxicity.
+Overall, our results indicate that small, controllable perturbations serve as reliable vehicles for systematic red-teaming, while defenses should anticipate cross-model prompt reuse rather than focusing solely on single-model hardening.

 ## Installation